 If you inherited property in Texas, it could be hard to figure out how to sell it, especially if there is more than one owner.
 It’s not just about signing papers or obeying the rules.
 There are also a lot of family problems, emotional problems, and choices that aren’t always easy to make.
-The goal of this book is to break things down into smaller, easier-to-handle pieces so that you may better grasp what to expect and how to move forward with more confidence.
+The goal of this guide is to break things down into smaller, easier-to-handle pieces so that you may better understand what to expect and how to move forward with more confidence.

 Whether you’re worried about money and practical problems or have a strong emotional attachment to the land, knowing Texas property laws thoroughly can make a big difference.
 We’ll talk about the best ways to talk to your co-heirs, the legal steps you need to take to sell, and how to earn the maximum money for the property.
 If you know what to do and how to do it, you can handle joint ownership in a way that makes the sale go more smoothly and successfully.